-There are procedures to guide staff in managing clinical and nonclinical emergencies.
+There are procedures to guide staff in managing clinical and non-clinical emergencies.
 Policies and procedures and associated implementation systems provide a good level of assurance that the facility is meeting accepted good practice and adhering to relevant standards.
 A document control system is in place.
-Policies are regularly reviewed by the national quality manager and have been updated with further updates required in order to meet the 2021 Standard.
+Policies are regularly reviewed by the national quality manager and have been updated with further updates required to meet Ngā Paerewa 2021 Health and Disability Standard.
 New policies or changes to policy are communicated and discussed with staff.

 A health and safety system is in place.
 The health and safety team, led by the health and safety representative, meets monthly.
-The health and safety representative was interviewed and confirmed they received external training for their role.
-The health and safety representative has completed health and safety training.
+The health and safety coordinator (facility manager) was interviewed and confirmed that three members of the committee received external health and safety training for their roles.
 Hazard identification forms and an up-to-date hazard register were reviewed.
-Staff incidents, hazards and other health and safety issues are discussed monthly as part of the staff/quality meetings.
+Staff incidents, hazards and other health and safety issues are discussed monthly as part of the staff/quality and health and safety meetings.
 Staff incidents, hazards and risk information is collated at facility level, reported at company level by the support office to the operations management team, and a consolidated report of the analysis of facilities are provided to the Board.